David-Manniche/TheMarket/readme.txt

-    => 039093 - login popup having issue in maintenance mode => 040647 - admin> seo> image attributes> tags added are not removing => 040907 - Payment is not getting added to wallet
+    => 039093 - login popup having issue in maintenance mode => 040647 - admin> seo> image attributes> tags added are not removing => 040907 - Payment is not getting added to wallet => 043056 - If admin make some changes in email footer then those changes are not reflecting in emails => 042763 - Tax category >> view rates >> currency symbol is missing.
+	=> 036806 - Same label is calling for expiry date in stripe checkout

 Enhancements:
     => Tax module upgrade